Updated for 2024

 This is the option we recommend for individuals that have swelling in the knee joint, as well as Osgood-Schlatters.
 The silicone pads in the Genumedi PSS relieve the pressure on the kneecap and, in conjunction with the knitted fabric's compression, produce a massaging effect.
 This effect encourages circulation through the joint and therefore helps reduce swelling and effusions and alleviate irritation and pain.
 It simultaneously helps improve muscular control and the body's own stabilisation of the knee joint.
 The pressure applied by the additional belt strap and the pad under it reduces tension on the patellar tendon thus creating relief for the tendon insertions and alleviating pain.
 Applies medical grade compression.

 Have Osgood-Schlatter Disease and Patella Femoral Pain Syndrome (PFPS)?
-This is the option we recommend (please ensure you also add an Osgood Schlatter Pad before checkout).
-The FX keeps the patella tracking properly through the full range of motion.
-The breathable Coolflex sleeve minimizes heat and perspiration while anchoring the brace firmly to the leg.
-A Osgood Schlatter Pad provides targetted pressure to the patella tendon to relieve tension on the tibial turberosity.
+This is the option we recommend.
+The DonJoy Performer keeps the patella tracking properly through the full range of motion.
+The breathable material minimizes heat and perspiration while anchoring the brace firmly to the leg.
+An integrated horseshoe shaped pad provides targeted pressure to the patella tendon to relieve tension on the tibial turberosity for Osgood-Schlatter relief.

 Reminder: Don't forget to consult your physiotherapist or healthcare practitioner for more information on how to alleviate the pain and numbness.
 Together with physical therapy, a brace and the right exercises may alleviate pain associated with Osgood-Schlatter Disease.